maniospas/pygrank/docs/userguide/preprocessing.md

 | callable      | A callable applied to a `scipy` sparse adjacency matrix of the "numpy" backend (irrespective of the actually active backend).
 When applied, it ignores the preprocessor's *reduction* argument. |

-Additionally, a *transform_adjacency* method can be provided to modify the final adjacency matrix after all computations conclude.
-This method runs within the currently active backend.
+Additionally, a *transform_adjacency* method can be provided to modify the final adjacency matrix.
+This is applied after all other computations conclude and runs within the currently active backend.
 By default this is a tautology `lambda x: x`.
-To create smoother versions of adjacency matrices, *renormalization* argument may be provided to add a multiple of the unit matrix to the adjacency matrix, a concept called the renormalization trick.
+To create smoother versions of adjacency matrices, a *renormalization* argument may be provided to add a multiple of the unit matrix to the adjacency, a concept known as the renormalization trick.
-This by default 0, but can help shrink the spectrum.For example, you can create a strongly local version of the adjacency matrix like this:
+This by default 0, but can help shrink the spectrum.
+For example, you can create a strongly local version of the adjacency matrix like this:

 ```python